-CNATM is on of the seven winners of the Clusters4Future initiative of the German Ministry for Education and Research (BMBF).
-The annual funding amounts to 5 million euro and is provided by the BMBF, the state of Bavaria an the industrial partners.
-The research consortium consists of research groups from the leading universities LMU and TU, researchers from the universities of Regensburg and Würzburg, as well as the Helmholtz center Munich, and 14 industrial partners from the Munich area.
+CNATM is one of 14 winners of the Clusters4Future initiative by the Federal Ministry of Education and Research (BMFTR).
+The cluster forms an innovation network of science and industry, which is funded with five million euros annually by the federal government, the state of Bavaria, and participating companies.
+The research network consists of scientists from the universities of LMU Munich and TUM, with participation from the universities of Regensburg and Würzburg, the Helmholtz Center Munich, and 14 companies from the Munich region.

 The CNATM's multilateral collaborations are creating a network from which novel nucleic acid-based active substances and next-generation vaccines are to be developed that will open up completely new therapeutic approaches in medicine and thus help many people.